docker/docs/desktop/extensions.md

 2. Click **Manage Extensions**.
 This displays a list of extensions you've installed.
 3. Click **Uninstall**.

-## Install an extension which is not in the Marketplace
+## Install an extension not available in the Marketplace

 The Extensions Marketplace is the trusted and official place to install extensions from within Docker Desktop.
-These extensions have gone through a review process and thus meet a minimum set of requirements.
-However, the Marketplace it is not the only place where to install extensions from.
+These extensions have gone through a review process by Docker.
+However, other extensions can also be installed in Docker Desktop if you trust the extension author.

 Given the nature of a Docker Extension (i.e. a Docker image) you could find other places where users have their extensions' source code published: GitHub, GitLab or even hosted in image registries like DockerHub or GHCR.
 You can install Docker Extensions that have been developed by the community or internally at your company from a teammate: you are not limited to install extensions from the Marketplace only.

 > **Note**
 >
 > Ensure the option "Allow only extensions distributed through the Docker Marketplace" is disabled.
-Otherwise this will This will prevent to install any other extension via the Extension SDK tools.
+Otherwise this will This will prevent to install any extension not listed in the Marketplace via the Extension SDK tools.
 > You can change this option in the Settings > Extensions.